 Before creating any new Agent, it is important to check if the Agent already exists in Arctos.
 Do this by typing in the person’s last name or the organization’s name in the “Any part of any name” box and clicking “Search”.
 If there are no current Agents that use that name, you are good to go.
-If you discover Agents with a similar name, make sure that they are different people so that you don’t create a duplicate Agent.
+If you discover Agents with a similar name, make sure that they are different people or organizations so that you don’t create a duplicate Agent.
 Use the Agent “unknown” when the person or organization doing the collecting, identifying, borrowing, etc. is unknown or unclear.
 Please do not create new Agents such as “Collector unknown” or “Determiner unknown”.
-Consider using “unknown” along with the verbatim collector attribute rather than creating cryptic agents such as A.B.C. or S. Smith.
-If at some point in the future the full name of collector, determiner, or borrower S. Smith is determined to be Susan B. Smith for a specific set of records, add the full Agent name to Arctos and assign the records appropriately.
+Use the verbatim agent attribute rather than creating cryptic agents such as A.B.C. or S. Smith.
+If at some point in the future the full name of collector, determiner, or borrower S. Smith is determined to be Susan B. Smith and you can find dates, addresses or relationships for them, add the full Agent name to Arctos and assign roles to records as appropriate.

 Create a New Agent

 - Click “Create Agent” in the blue box.

 - A pop up will open asking you to select “Agent Type”.

 - Click the yellow box and it will drop down a menu to choose from.

 - Choose the appropriate Agent type, e.g., Michigan DNR = organization, Kurt Galbreath = person.